sgiehl/piwik-plugin-ReferrersManager/README.md

 ## Description

 This plugin allows to view and manage custom search engines and social networks that are recognized with piwik.
 Note: You can find the configuration panel for this plugin within the global administration.
+There are no changes done to the piwik frontend/dashboard.

 ### Requirements